User Guide

 Each DAO interacts closely with a set of SQL statements, placed in an .sql file.
 These are text files containing named blocks of SQL statements (example).
 The detailed syntax of these files is described here.
 These files can be placed anywhere under /WEB-INF/.
 You may use a single .sql file, or many.

 The problem arises of how exactly these SQL statements are referenced in your source code.
 Incorrect references in code should be detected as soon as possible.
 Detecting them at compile time would be best, and detecting them at runtime would be worst.
 The approach taken by WEB4J is to detect bad references at startup time.
-This is not quite as effective as detecting such errors at compile time, but it is much more effective than detecting them at runtime, during normal operation.
+This is not quite as effective as detecting such errors at compile time, but it's much more effective than detecting them at runtime.

 Ordering Conventions